Danley123/ieee/README.md

-# the quick brown fox jumped over the lazy bear
+# the quick brown fox jumps over the lazy dog